View our EdD Early Childhood specialization completion requirements

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.

 Note on licensure: The minimum academic credential required to obtain licensure to practice as a social worker in most states is a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE).
-Walden University’s MSW program is accredited by CSWE.State licensing boards are responsible for regulating the practice of social work, and each state has its own academic, licensure, and certification requirements.
+Walden University’s MSW program is accredited by CSWE.Fill out the form and we will contact you to provide information about furthering your education.